WordPress/gutenberg/g-package/README.md

 ### Events (experimental)

-**Gutenberg by Frontkom** makes possible to define a callback (or effect) for Gutenberg actions.
+**Gutenberg by Frontkom** makes possible to define callbacks (or effects) for Gutenberg actions.
 Since it is an experimental feature, we are only providing this for 'OPEN_GENERAL_SIDEBAR' and 'CLOSE_GENERAL_SIDEBAR' actions.

 ```js
 window.customGutenberg = {